tariksetia/txwinrm/README.rst

 ----------------------

 -  NTLM authentication (local accounts)
+-  Kerberos keytab support

 Configuring the Target Windows Machines
 ---------------------------------------

-You can enable the WinRM service on Windows Server 2003, 2008 and 2012.
+You can enable the WinRM service on Windows Server 2003, 2008, 2012, and 2016.
 Run Command Prompt as Administrator and execute the following commands for basic authentication.

 ::